fbpx

 Case #6:

 Nancy S. is a 55 year-old paralegal with moderate nearsightedness and mild astigmatism.
-She doesn’t play sports but she does a fair amount of driving at night.
+She A blue and white button with the word " facebook ".doesn’t play sports but she does a fair amount of driving at night.
 As a paralegal, most of her job entails near/computer work.
 She was primarily interested in good near vision, but was slightly skeptical if she would tolerate Monovision.
-Because she was “on the fence”, We suggested a Monovision trial with contact lenses.
+Because she was on the fence, we suggested a Monovision trial with contact lenses.
 With the Monovision contact lenses, she said that her near vision was good, but distance was still a little blurry with night driving.
 Weighing all the pros and cons, Nancy felt comfortable with the tradeoffs and benefits of Monovision.

 Case #7: